-The programme admission requirements are those minimum requirements that students must meet to gain entry into the programme.

-For the post-nursing midwifery programme the minimum admission requirements are graduation from a recognised Nursing programme and Registration as a nurse in the relevant jurisdiction.
-Additional requirements may be necessary and will differ from one region to the next.
-The requirements should be sufficient so that students are prepared to meet the demands of the programme.
+The programme admission requirements are those minimum requirements that students must meet to enter the programme.
+These requirements will differ from one region to the next but should be sufficient so that students are prepared to meet the demands of the programme.
+The ICM Global Standards for Education (2021) lists admission standards but do not outline specific requirements for entry except the completion of secondary education (i.e. twelve years of basic education).

 It is important that you comply with your educational institution's entry requirements and that you determine - as a faculty - what requirements are necessary to support a student's success in the programme.
-The ICM Global Standards for Education (2021) outline the following as a minimum for developing admission requirements:
+The ICM Global Standards for Education (2021) outline the following as a minimum for admission requirements: